anthx/anthony-carrick-hugo-blog/content/post/exploring-power-consumption-power-bi/index.md

 ## Evening Time

 The 18 and 19 hours show a marked increase in usage during Winter, but by 8pm there is no clear pattern.
 This would imply that the heater is using power and that by 8pm the home is already warmed so it’s not running as much.
 But this is unexpected to me because it’s a gas central heater and the fans in the ceiling shouldn’t be using much electricity.
-But if the fans inside the heating system are using 40 watts each and there’s say 3 of them \- that would probably add up to the increase we are seeing.
+Though if the fans inside the heating system are using 40 watts each and there’s say 3 of them \- that would probably add up to the increase we are seeing.
 This is worth investigating further in a future post.

 The 23 hour (11pm) usage is really interesting though - it shows a large increase in Watts used starting in October:
 ![23 hour (11pm) usage graph showing an increase in October's usage](image10.png)